martinpihrt/OSPy-plugins/plugins/chmi/README.md

   Delay time in hours.

 * Intensity threshold:
   Intensity threshold for activate rain delay in my location.
-R+G+B (maximum rain is 255+255+255=765, minimum rain is 1).
+The detection logic is of the "or" type.
+This means that when the red color exceeds the value 50, or the green value 100, or the blue value 200, for example, rain is detected.

 * Status:
   Status window from the plugin.